Elizabeth Symons, Baroness Symons of Vernham Dean: Political life

 Symons was created a Labour life peer as Baroness Symons of Vernham Dean, of Vernham Dean in the County of Hampshire, on 7 October 1996.
 From May 1997 to June 1999, she took her first government post, serving as a junior Foreign Office Minister.
 From 1999 until 2001, she was Minister of State for Defence Procurement and, from 2001 until 2003, Minister of State for Trade.
 From 2001 until 2005, she was Minister of State for Foreign Affairs with responsibility for the Middle East, International Security, Consular and Personal Affairs, and Deputy Leader of the House of Lords.

 Symons was or remains a member of the British-American Project (BAP).
-It has a membership of 600 leaders and opinion formers, drawn equally from both countries, according to The Guardian, and holds an annual conference at which everything that is said is officially off-the-record. also serves on the board of governors of the Ditchley Foundation.
+It has a membership of 600 leaders and opinion formers, drawn equally from both countries, according to The Guardian, and holds an annual conference at which everything that is said is officially off-the-record.
+She also serves on the board of governors of the Ditchley Foundation.

 In 2001, she married her long-standing partner, Phil Bassett, a former writer at The Times.
-They have a son, James, born in 1985.
+They have a son.
 In October 2002, Bassett was appointed to the Strategic Communications Unit in 10 Downing Street, leaving in September 2003 to become special adviser to Lord Falconer of Thoroton, the Lord Chancellor and Secretary of State for Constitutional Affairs.

 She is a Senior Network Member at the European Leadership Network (ELN).

 Corporate career

 Symons was not given a job in the re-shuffle after the general election of 5 May 2005, and became a non-executive director of British Airways.

-Symons sits on the board of trustees of the John Smith Memorial Trust, an NGO set up in 1995 in memory of the late Labour party leader John Smith.
+Symons sits on the board of trustees of the John Smith Memorial Trust, a non governmental organisation set up in 1995 in memory of the late Labour party leader John Smith.

 Conflict of interest allegations

 The Guardian alleged in its issue of 9 January 2005 that Symons may have used her office to give "special treatment" to David Mills, husband of Culture Secretary Tessa Jowell.
 Mills was seeking her assistance in sidestepping a U.S. trade embargo against Iran in order to sell $200 million worth of British Aerospace jets to that country.

 On 9 February 2006, The Guardian mentioned her as one several former government ministers who had accepted lucrative positions as company directors and consultants.
-In the case of Symons, the companies involved were British Airways, law firm DLA Piper, and the Peninsular and Oriental Steam Navigation Company (P&O).
+In the case of Symons, the companies involved were British Airways, DLA Piper and P&O.